 - There is some problem and hindrance in the password change process due to some reason.

-Moreover, PTA and PHS protocols enable the password reset seamlessly.
+Moreover, PTA and PHS protocols enable the password reset or password writeback seamlessly.
+We hope this answered your concerns regarding what is password writeback.

-This feature can also be bought separately as an add-on and comes as a part of the following license plans:
+This feature of Azure password writeback can also be bought separately as an add-on and comes as a part of the following license plans:

 - Business Premium By Microsoft